pseudophed text

 Better yet, follow her tour and get a ticket to see her live.

-Looking Back at La Valse
+Looking Back at La Valse (inspired by Christine)

 Some Background Stuff paraphrased from Wiki: